-The study examined 328 patients with cervical cancer and 1,312 controls, matched on age and decade, who enrolled in a hospital-based case-control study drawn from 26,831 patients who received treatment at Roswell Park Cancer Institute and completed the Patient Epidemiology Data System questionnaire between 1982 and 1998.
+The study examined 328 patients with cervical cancer and 1,312 controls, matched on age and decade, who enrolled in a hospital-based case-control study drawn from 26,831 patients who received treatment at Roswell Park Comprehensive Cancer Center and completed the Patient Epidemiology Data System questionnaire between 1982 and 1998.
 Participants provided self-reported information on the frequency and duration of aspirin and/or acetaminophen use.

 “Further research is needed,” adds Dr. Moysich, “on the role of daily, long-term use of aspirin and acetaminophen as both cervical cancer chemopreventive agents and enhancement to standard treatment strategies post-diagnosis.”

 According to the American Cancer Society, 12,900 new cases of cervical cancer will be diagnosed and 4,100 women will die from the disease in 2015.

 This work was supported by National Cancer Institute (NCI) grants P50CA159981 and R01CA126841.
 The authors report no conflicts of interest.